lmorg/murex/docs/user-guide/pipeline.md

 Pipeline filtering out a specific error from `example-cmd`

 ```
-example-cmd ? grep: "File not found"
+example-cmd ? grep "File not found"
 ```

 ## Detail